By Joseph Sunde

 It’s all very hearty, but the final line is what seems to stick in popular discourse: “I tell you the truth, whatever you did not do for one of the least of these, you did not do for me.”

-It leads to a rather powerful reframing of the human order: Service to others is also service to God.
+It leads to a rather powerful tilting of the human order: Service to others is also service to God.
 Yet far too often we limit our view of such service, confining it to the realms of private charity, church ministry, personal relationships, or political activism.
-These are areas where the parable certainly applies.
-But in his book, Work: The Meaning of Your Life, Lester DeKoster adds another realm to the mix.
+But although these are areas where the parable certainly applies, in his book, Work: The Meaning of Your Life, Lester DeKoster adds another realm to the mix.

 Work is service to others, he argues, and thus, work is service to God.
 He interprets Matthew 25 accordingly: